danfuzz/lactoserv/doc/development.md

   (This is a standard signal recognized by Node.
 Just noting it here as a reminder or perhaps a TIL.)
 * `SIGUSR2` -- Produces a heap dump file.
 Look in the log for the file name.
-  (Writes to the current directory if it is writable.)
+  (Writes to the current directory if it is writable, and falls back to the value of environment variables `$HOME` or `$TMPDIR`, finally trying `/tmp` as a last-ditch effort.
 The file can be inspected using the "Memory" panel available in the Chrome developer tools.
 * `SIGINT` and `SIGTERM` -- Shuts down as cleanly as possible.
 (Note: `SIGINT` is usually what gets sent when you type `ctrl-C` in a console.)